AnthonissenBert/Notes/SlingshotDnD/Factions/Guilds/the Wealth of the Spear.md

 Adventuring guild acros the world active quests:
-- go kill goblins
+- go clear out a cave
-- go kill bandits
+- bring in a bandit leader
-- go fetch the head of a griffin
+- go fetch the head of a monster in town

 ---
 #### Leader